Name: Shontay Alexis Lundy

 Go-to shop for eco-friendly and ethical brands: Instagram, I love finding emerging natural beauty brands that have great market strategies on social media.

-Favorite beauty secret with us: I have several, but my top beauty secret is that I put sunscreen on pimples after I pop them (I know that’s a no- no but I can’t help myself) and it actually works to bust pimples from becoming darker than the rest of my skin.
+Favorite beauty secret: I have several, but my top beauty secret is that I put sunscreen on pimples after I pop them (I know that’s a no- no but I can’t help myself) and it actually works to bust pimples from becoming darker than the rest of my skin.

 How do you practice self-care and why do you think it’s important: Self-care to me is more than good, clean, products but more about how you talk to yourself and how you treat yourself overall.
 My self-care routine includes positive affirmations to myself on a daily basis, eating clean food (eliminating greasy foods, even if I’m in a rush), focusing on my body 3x week (yoga, cycling, and working out), and having good, reinforcing energies in my circle of friends and people that I spend the most time with.